ameydinkar/pdsnd_github/README.md

 Python U.S. Bikeshare Project By Amey

 ### Description
-Used Python to understand U.S. bikeshare data.
+Used Python language to analyze U.S. bikeshare data.
 Calculate statistics and build an interactive environment where a user chooses the data and filter for dataset to analyze.

 ### Files used
 .py python file and text file including links referred